helenb/slides/slides.md

 ```

 <!--
-The order property in CSS allows us to change the order that flex elements appear on the screen - this can be really handy if we want a display at mobile that has a different ordering of elements to desktop.
+The order property in CSS allows us to change the order that flex or grid elements appear on the screen - this can be really handy if we want a display at mobile that has a different ordering of elements to desktop.

-Before that we had to use JavaScript to rearrange elements at mobile and deskop - we sometimes used a tool called Harvey that allowed us to run code at different media queries.
-Here's a little extract of it in use on an early iteration of RCA.

-This isn't specifically rearranging elements but we could use Harvey to do things like remove an element at one location, and insert it at another.
+Before that we had to use JavaScript to rearrange elements at mobile and deskop - we sometimes used a tool called Harvey that allowed us to run JS code at different media queries.
+I wasn't able to find an example that was specifically rearranging elements, but here's a little extract of the navigation code in an early iteration of the RCA site.
+You can see how you might use Harvey to remove an element from one part of the DOM and add it to another.

 -->